Audrey-netizen/fashion_fundamentals_for_trans_fems/general_guides/ffftf0_preword.md

 ## Reading guide

 Structurally, this guide is a set of plain English text-based markdown documents sorted out in a set of folders/directories meant to be logical.
-For the purpose of simplicity, I have made a folder just for images which I refer to throughout the text-based components of this repository (basically, the "digitally stored set of documents and the folders they are contained in"), their exact names used in the markdown documents are what the image files are also named, so there will be formatting such as red_cocktail_dress within these documents which are the exact same to search, and since underscores are used in this naming it should hopefully be distinct enough as an indication of when things have a paired image to go to.
+For now there is only this text, but later updates of this guide will hopefully have both some images or video links of the concepts and items I am discussing, and once that is done get some pictures of outfits of my own relevant to a given part of the guide from me and maybe if later others are comfortable others as well for some body and wardrobe diversity, but that is quite far away from the current version present.
 The horizontal width of the amount of characters/words in these documents are done to, among other reasons, make reading by scrolling down easy and to be able to comfortably have the documents occupy half a 1080p computer screen or whatever other half of a modern horizontal display or all of a modern vertical display you have on your device(s).
-There are no website links used in this guide, as the idea is this fully file-based format is much more shareable.
+I may end up sharing some videos in reference to parts of the guide later, but the issue is that those are not as shareable ie need internet access, the video creators or ie youtube could remove the videos at any point etc. So I prioritize actual files for this repository.
 As such to simplify things, every image will include a section of text at the bottom to cite/give credit to wherever the source image is from if it is not my own.
 Hope this helps!